middlebury/middmedia/README.txt

 ===================================================================
-| Prior MiddTube Release Notes
+| Prior MiddMedia Release Notes
-| (See the MiddTube change log for more details)
+| (See the MiddMedia change log for more details)
 ===================================================================